Experimental characterization of fragile topology in an acoustic metamaterial: Supplementary Text

-The same analysis as outlined above for the lower two bands has been performed for the two bands above the gap.
-The results are in agreement with the expectations from the tight binding model and the finite elements simulations, cf Table~\ref{tab:TBirreducible representations} and Fig.~\ref{fig:SI-comparison}.{\bf C}.
+An analogous analysis as outlined above for the lower two bands has been performed for the two bands above the gap.
+The results are in agreement with the expectations from the tight binding model and the finite-elements simulations, cf Table~\ref{tab:TBirreducible representations} and Fig.~\ref{fig:SI-comparison}.C.

 Comparing the measured representations and the EBRs of Table~\ref{tab:p4mmmEBR}, we can decompose the bands of the acoustic metamaterial as: